California Motorcycle Accidents

 Responsibility for the damages suffered in a motorcycle accident depends upon the circumstances.
 If the accident is caused by the negligent or reckless action of another motorist, they may be liable for resulting injuries.
 If the accident was caused by a defective part of the motorcycle or other vehicle involved, the manufacturer may be liable.
 A city, county, state, or federal governmental entity may be liable if a dangerous road condition is found to be the cause of a motorcycle accident.
 A third party may also have some responsibility under certain circumstances.
 For example, if a tavern owner knowingly serves alcohol to an intoxicated patron who later causes an accident, the owner may be liable.

 If you or a loved one has been involved in a motorcycle accident that has caused serious injury or death, you need expert legal counsel to help you through the complexities of a personal injury or wrongful death lawsuit.
-The attorneys at Freeman & Freeman have the skill and experience to aggressively protect your rights and help you recover the compensation you deserve.
-Call Freeman & Freeman today for a free initial consultation.
+Call Freeman & Freeman, LLP today at 818-877-4736 or fill out our online contact form for a free initial consultation.
+The attorneys at Freeman & Freeman, LLP have the skill and experience to aggressively protect your rights and help you recover the compensation you deserve.